 Preparations should be consistent.
 Moreover, you cannot study a single subject for 10 long hours.
 You have to mix them up.
 When you split the work into small portions, it is easy to remember and recall whenever needed.

-How Do You Divide One Whole Year For IAS Exam Preparation?
+How Do You Divide One Whole Year for IAS Exam Preparation?

 Basically, you can divide the whole year into two terms.
 It includes July to November session and December to March session.
-In the below paragraphs, we would explain each in details.
+In the below paragraphs, we would explain each in detail.
 Have a look at it.

 July To November Session